e-VRO/frvcpy/README.md

 <a name="frvcp"></a>
 ## The FRVCP
+### Inserting charging stations into an EV's route
 The __fixed route vehicle charging problem__ (FRVCP) is characterized by a vehicle that must visit an ordered sequence of locations (a fixed route).
 The vehicle is limited in its onboard energy, which gets depleted as it travels.
 As a result, it must restore its energy along the way.
 The typical objective of the FRVCP is to find the optimal "insertion" of energy restoration operations into the fixed route that minimize the route's duration.
 The problem was given its acronym in Montoya et al. (2017) for the case of electric vehicles (EVs), which require nontrivial amounts of time to restore the energy in their batteries and must therefore carefully consider their recharging operations.

 <a name="solver"></a>
 ## The Solver
-To solve the FRVCP, we offer an implementation of the labeling algorithm from Froger et al. (2019), providing an exact solution in low runtime.
+To solve the FRVCP, frvcpy implements the labeling algorithm from Froger et al. (2019), providing an exact solution in low runtime.
 The algorithm incorporates realistic problem features such as nonlinear charging functions, heterogeneous charging station technologies, and multiple CS visits between stops.

 <a name="usage"></a>
 ## Usage
-With a compatible instance file ([schema here](./instances/frvcpy-instance.schema.json)), solve the FRVCP from a Python script:
+With a compatible instance file ([see the schema](https://github.com/e-VRO/frvcpy/blob/master/instances/frvcpy-instance.schema.json)), solve the FRVCP from a Python script:
 ```python
 from frvcpy.translator import translate
 from frvcpy.solver import Solver